 At SAP Customer Experience (SAP CX), our mission is to enable our customers to create the best experiences for their customers.
 We believe that great customer experiences are not based on an automated marketing campaign or an automated sales process, but a connected customer journey across marketing, sales, commerce and customer service, and one that connects demand to the supply chain.

 The future of CRM is about effectiveness rather than efficiency.
-That’s why we created SAP C/4HANA.
-Our integrated, 4th generation CRM suite – built on the foundation of the Intelligent Enterprise – it helps organizations build trusted relationships with their audience by putting a consent-driven, single customer view at the center of the business, connecting a previously fragmented journey across channels to deliver a better customer experience.
+Our integrated, 4th generation CRM suite – built on the foundation of the Intelligent Enterprise – helps organizations build trusted relationships with their audience by putting a consent-driven, single customer view at the center of the business, connecting a previously fragmented journey across channels to deliver a better customer experience.

 Openness wins, isolation loses

 The Open Data Initiative accelerates this mission.
-The SAP C/4HANA suite as well as SAP Customer Data Cloud (previously Gigya, the leading customer identity management platform) will leverage the ODI to seamlessly unify customer and consent-driven data from any application that supports the common data model.
+The SAP Customer Data Cloud (previously Gigya, the leading customer identity management platform) will leverage the ODI to seamlessly unify customer and consent-driven data from any application that supports the common data model.
 This is great news for customers.

 A group of C-level executives who came together at our SAP CX Executive Customer Advisory Board meeting validated this approach.
 Representing a broad range of industries, these executives agreed that all great customer experiences rely on a tightly connected process from lead-to-cash, and they also look for SAP to connect the demand and supply chain.
 Same or next-hour delivery, in-store pick up are just some common every day examples of what defines a great customer experience today.
 One noted, “SAP is bringing something different to the table: the idea that great customer experiences begin in the supply chain.”